yannh/homepage/content/posts/cache-hiss.md

 In this example of a three-tier setup with Cloudfront, the "edge location" will be geographically quite close to the user - but the "origin shield" will be geographically much closer to the origin, and potentially quite far from the user.
 What this architecture implies - is that a request might be a HIT or a MISS in every of the different caching layers.

 Let's take the following use-case: your origin is located in Virginia (US-East), and uses a CDN using a three-tiered architecture such as the one presented above.
 A user from India requests a 1KB file.
 Noone in India requested that file before, therefore neither the edge location nor the Regional Edge Cache has the file in cache.
 The request therefore goes all around the globe to the origin shield cache in US-East.
-Someone in the US requested that file earlier, therefore the file is in cache in the origin shield, and the request is therefore a Cache-HIT in the shield.
+Someone in the US requested that file earlier, therefore the file is in cache in the origin shield, and the request is therefore a cache HIT in the shield.

 What happened?

- * The request returned never reached the origin.
+ * The request never reached the origin.
 It is a cache HIT.
  * However, the request had to go all around the planet to reach the origin shield, and was barely faster than a non-cached request.

-Cache-HISS?
+Also a cache-HISS?

 # Serving stale content